MagRat04/ux/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+NOTE: When navigating to User Details pages the browser back button will take you back to the full user list.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\